Image & Video APIs

 Subtitles and captions

-You can add subtitles and captions in vtt or transcript format to your videos as a separate text track for the video player.
-This allows them to be toggled on or off while the video is playing.
-If you're looking to automatically generate transcripts to use as subtitles and captions, you can trigger automatic generation on upload, or alternatively, use the Google AI Video Transcription addon or Microsoft Azure Video Indexer addon.
+You can add subtitles and captions in vtt, srt or transcript format to your videos as a separate text track for the video player.
+This allows the user to toggle them on or off while the video is playing.

 For each text track set the following parameters: